Yottabits/OpenCodes/README.md

 # OpenCodes
-For the OpenCodes Hackathon
+For the OpenCodes Hackathon at ZKM

-## Erste Ideen am Whiteboard in der WG Küche
+## Erste Ideen am Whiteboard in der WG

 ![alt text](System/FirstIdear.jpeg)